 If someone close to you is missing, you should report it to the police.
-You do not need to wait for 24 hours - you can report it as soon as you know they are missing.
+You don't need to wait 24 hours - you can report it as soon as you know they're missing.

 A detective (investigating officer) will investigate the case and the missing person will also be listed on a database, known as the National Bureau for Missing Persons database.
 This database is a Crime Stop project and police all over the country use it.

 This means that police throughout South Africa can be on the lookout for the missing person.
 Crime Stop often broadcasts missing persons on television so that anybody with information about a missing person can call Crime Stop on 08600 10111.